-Please ask all questions you may have about an assignment by 6:00 PM the day before the assignment is due.
-Any questions asked after that time may not be answered in time for you to make changes to your work.
+Please ask all questions you may have about an assignment by 5:00 PM two days before the assignment is due.
+This allows me 24 hours to respond and gives you 24 hours to make any necessary changes.
+Questions asked after this deadline may not be answered in time for you to adjust your work.